Overview: Workcycles City Bikes

 Hand-soldered, steel frames

 Lugs and large diameter tubing make them much stiffer and stronger than frames from other manufacturers.
 They’re built to handle heavy loads, child seats, big riders and constant use.
-Frames are coated first with an anti-rust zinc carbonate primer and then a tough and environmentally friendly powder coat.
-They’re guaranteed for 10 years.
+Frames are coated first with an anti-rust zinc carbonate primer and then a tough and environmentally friendly powdercoat.
+They’re guaranteed for 10 years against manufacturer’s defects.

 Heavy duty 28” wheels

-Special wide, double-wall, black, aluminium rims are made just for Workcycles.
+Special wide, double-wall, black, aluminium rims are made here in the Netherlands just for WorkCycles.
 These tough rims are laced with (thick) 2.3mm stainless spokes bent to precisely fit the hub.
 These wheels are so durable that they put those of other city bikes to shame.
 They’re perfectly suitable for heavy riders, carrying large loads or two kids.
+They’re even strong enough to ride with an adult passenger on the rear carrier… Dutch style.

 Internal hub gears

-All models have fully enclosed Shimano hub gears: foolproof shifting, nearly maintainence free and out of harm’s way.
+All WorkCycles bikes have fully enclosed hub gears, mostly from Shimano: foolproof shifting, nearly maintainence free and out of harm’s way.
 You can even shift while stopped, a very handy feature when riding for transportation.

 Hub brakes on both wheels

-All models have a front Shimano roller brake and either a backpedal or roller rear brake.
+All models have a front Shimano roller brake and either a backpedal or (hand operated) roller rear brake.
 Hub brakes are nearly maintainence free, unaffected by weather and don’t make the bike dirty with brake pad sludge.
+WorkCycles fits the top of the line Shimano IM80 rollerbrakes to all bikes now.
 Though many Dutch bicycles have only a rear coaster brake we feel strongly that a bicycle with two brakes is both safer and more convenient.

 Fully enclosed chain-case and mudguards